 For some types of bonds, you may be asked to provide financial and tax statements for both the LLC and corporation, in addition to the personal financial information for all owners and officers of the organization.

 For many types of business, there is a huge “trust gap” between you and the public.
 How can they be sure that you will do the work you’re being paid to do (and do it correctly)?

 Commercial bonds are the solution to this problem.

 With fidelity and surety bonds, you can provide your customers the satisfaction of knowing that you stand behind your work, your employees, and your reputation.
 General liability and other types of commercial insurance are great (and necessary), but they don’t provide across-the-board coverage.

 Whether you need a commercial surety bond to guarantee a particular project or a fidelity bond to vouch for your employees, Harry Levine Insurance can help.
-As one of Orlando’s premiere insurance agencies for more than 30 years, our focus is on building a customized network of policies that fit your budget and your needs.
-Schedule a visit at one of our convenient locations or request a free quote so that we can help you build that trust and reputation.
+As one of Orlando’s premier insurance agencies for more than 30 years, our focus is on building a customized network of policies that fit your budget and your needs.
+Call now or request a free quote so that we can help you build that trust and reputation.